 The Commission did not intentionally budget appropriations in excess of the estimated total revenues available for appropriations.
 The Commission still did not have enough new or existing revenues to budget the deficit fund balance for the General Fund and Gasoline Fund.
 It has been a struggle trying to pay the employees and vendors since the close of Victory Land in the fall of 2009.
-As of March 1, 2020, the Macon County Commission will make an extra concerted effort to not borrow any more money from the Capital Improvement Fund and will continue to repay at least \$50,000.00 or more each fiscal year starting this fiscal year against what is owed as funds become available.
-The Commission is also looking into additional cut backs in personnel.
-Due to our financial situation, we are trying to negotiate incentives with employees that are able to retire within this fiscal year.
-This will not show a savings before the end of this fiscal year, but will make a substantial difference for the next fiscal year.
+As of March 1, 2020, the Macon County Commission will make an extra concerted effort to not borrow any more money from the Capital Improvement Fund and will continue to repay at least \$50,000.00 or more each fiscal year.
+This will not show a savings before the end of the fiscal year, but will make a substantial difference for the next fiscal year.

-Corrective Action: Susan B. Thomas, County Administrator, County Administrator,

-Chairman Louis Maxwell, Comm.
+Corrective Action: Susan B. Thomas, County Administrator, Chairman Louis Maxwell, Comm.
 Miles D. Robinson, Comm.
-Edward

-Huffman, Comm.
+Edward Huffman, Comm.

 Andrew D. Thompson, Jr. and Comm.
-Robert M. Berry
+Robert M. Berry Contact: Louis Maxwell, Commission Chairman